bluewitch/dwulf-manifesto/EagleDAO/AI.md

 The NINA A.I.
 Agent represents a triple-threat in security, DevOps efficiency, and offensive cybersecurity capabilities.
 Its integration within the Eagle DAO ecosystem not only fortifies the security posture but also enhances operational productivity and introduces a novel approach to cybersecurity with its experimental hacking features.
 Users leveraging NINA must be well-versed in cybersecurity laws and ethics due to the potential aggressive nature of its hacking protocols.

+# this prompt kills it on deepseek r1

 ```
 <context>